 First things first, before starting the speed optimization process it’s highly recommended (you may read mandatory) to back up your website.
-Luckily, there are a lot of plugins that help you in this regard; WPMU DEV article offers you multiple solutions for every kind of budgets.
+Luckily, there are a lot of plugins that help you in this regard; the WPMU DEV article offers you multiple solutions for every kind of budget.

-Secondly, before starting fastening your website, you should have a solid grasp of the current state of it and the eventual major problems.
-Consequently, I think that you should use some tools to test the website speed.
-Much more, some of these will give you useful hints about your problems and how to resolve these.
+Secondly, before starting to fasten your website, you should have a solid grasp of its current state of it and the eventual major problems.
+Consequently, I think that you should use some tools to test the website’s speed.
+More, some of these will give you useful hints about your problems and how to resolve these.

 There are many tools for testing website speed, some are free while others are premium; anyway, all of them give you some interesting insights!

-Varvy is not as complex as the previous resources, but it is helpful in making a good idea about the loading speed of a website.
-Once you add the name of the website into the text box and hit the “Test” button you will get a mark (X out from 100) and a conclusion (i.e. “This webpage is on the slow side of average.”).
+Varvy is not as complex as the previous resources, but it helps make a good idea about the loading speed of a website.
+Once you add the name of the website into the text box and hit the “Test” button you will get a mark (X out of 100) and a conclusion (i.e. “This webpage is on the slow side of average.”).
 Besides these, Varvy makes a short analysis and gives to the user some hints about what should be done to make the website load faster.

-Basically, there is no universal perfect solution for all the websites.
+There is no universal perfect solution for all websites.
 Each online presence is special and has specific requirements.
-One of the simplest and efficient solutions is to buy the most advanced hosting plan of one of the top hosting providers.
-In this case, it’s highly probable that you pay much money for hosting than you get from website monetization.
-If you don’t have a heavy visited website, then it’s a matter of time until you quit maintaining the website.
+One of the simplest and most efficient solutions is to buy the most advanced hosting plan from one of the top hosting providers.
+In this case, you probably pay more money for hosting than you get from website monetization.
+If you don’t have a heavily visited website, then it’s a matter of time until you quit maintaining the website.

 I read many posts about improving the loading speed of a WordPress website and in a few ones I met this topic.
 It’s a huge mystery to me why so many writers neglect this subject; a theme considerably affects the loading speed.

 The concept of compression is universal, so at this point, everyone agrees with the idea that compression should have a positive influence on speeding up a website.
-Luckily, enabling compression, even though it sounds as a complicated measure to apply, it’s quite simple.
-W3 Total Cache has the option of compressing a WordPress powered website – I think that it is the simplest solution.
-If you need adrenaline J, you should add some line of code into your .htaccess file.
-Softstribe blog post is very useful in this respect, therefore, spend some minutes to read it.
+Luckily, enabling compression, even though it sounds like a complicated measure to apply, it’s quite simple.
+W3 Total Cache has the option of compressing a WordPress-powered website – I think that it is the simplest solution.
+If you need adrenaline J, you should add some lines of code to your .htaccess file.
+Softstribe blog post is very useful in this respect, therefore, spend some minutes reading it.

 Check Gzip Compression is an awesome free resource to test if your website is compressed…it’s simple and funny!!!

 Unfortunately, your website may be truly fast nearby the location of your host, but it may run slowly on other continents.
-Many owners of WordPress websites, especially the blogs and online stores, can’t ignore the traffic received from other countries that are far away from their location.
+Many owners of WordPress websites, especially blogs and online stores, can’t ignore the traffic received from other countries that are far away from their location.
 If you run a blog focused on web design topics and your location is in Eastern Europe, you can’t ignore the traffic from India, isn’t it?
 In these situations, the services of a CDN are golden.
-The job of a CDN is to cache websites and deliver them to the users depending on their geographical location in order to reduce the number of server requests.
-If I made you curious about, then you should read more about on CDN Reviews.
-The most CDNs offer premium services, but you have also some free plans to enjoy.
+The job of a CDN is to cache websites and deliver them to the users depending on their geographical location to reduce the number of server requests.
+If I made you curious about it, then you should read more about it on CDN Reviews.
+Most CDNs offer premium services, but you have also some free plans to enjoy.